-Following on from our women’s health seminar I thought I would write a blog post documenting some of the interesting research that originally lead me to investigate whether or not it is possible to positively support menopause through diet and nutrition.
+This guide has been written by Metabolics founder Alison Astill-Smith, a qualified and experienced Osteopath who established the company out of her need for higher quality food supplements for her patients.
+Following on from the women’s health seminar that Metabolics hosted, Alison wanted to document some of the interesting research that originally led her to investigate whether or not it is possible to positively support menopause through diet and nutrition.

-Symptoms of perimenopause and menopause may include hot flushes varying in intensity between 30 seconds and 10 minutes.
+Symptoms of perimenopause and menopause may include hot flashes varying in intensity between 30 seconds and 10 minutes.
 This is often followed by sweating or the sweats may commonly occur at night.
 Other symptoms may include vaginal dryness or an increase (or more frequently a decrease) in libido and mood swings.
-A plethora of other symptoms may accompany menopause including memory loss, concentration loss and anxiety, but most notably menopause and decreased oestrogen is associated with bone loss and osteoporosis.
+A plethora of other symptoms may accompany menopause including memory loss, concentration loss and anxiety but, most notably, menopause and decreased oestrogen is associated with bone loss and osteoporosis.

 The actual physiology of hot flushes is poorly understood and the action of oestrogen on the central nervous system is complex.
 Esterone is synthesised from antrostenodione by aromatase in the ovaries and adipose tissue in peri and postmenopausal women.

-As oestrogen levels drop, there is decreased circulating endorphin and cathecol-oestrogens (any 2-hydroxylated oestrogen derivative- the compound that oestrogen is converted to), which has a direct effect on the hypothalamus which is responsible for controlling appetite, sex hormones, sleep and body temperature.
+As oestrogen levels drop, there is decreased circulating endorphin and cathecol-oestrogens (any 2-hydroxylated oestrogen derivative- the compound that oestrogen is converted to), which has a direct effect on the hypothalamus.
+This is responsible for controlling appetite, sex hormones, sleep and body temperature.

 Heat loss mechanisms are then triggered by subtle changes in body temperature with resultant hot flushes.
-Although a specific biochemical trigger for hot flushes has not been found, triggers such as hot, spicy foods, hot drinks, caffeine, alcohol, stress and external environmental temperature changes lead to immediate changes in hormones and neurotransmitters which may proceed or coincide with a hot flush.
+Although a specific biochemical trigger for hot flushes has not been found, triggers such as hot and spicy foods, hot drinks, caffeine, alcohol, stress and external environmental temperature changes all lead to immediate changes in hormones and neurotransmitters, which may proceed or coincide with a hot flush.

-There have been a number of studies conducted to evaluate if there are any natural substances which are effective at reducing the severity of menopause symptoms.
-I have collated some of this research together as you may find it useful.
+While you cannot “treat” the menopause, there have been a number of studies conducted to evaluate if there are any natural substances that are effective at reducing the severity of menopause symptoms.
+We have collated some of this research together as you may find it useful.

-Sage Extract –Although Sage has traditionally been used for years to treat sweating and menopausal flushes, in June 2011, the first published clinical trial demonstrated that the mean number of intensity related hot flushes significantly decreased by 50% within 4 weeks and 64% in 8 weeks.
+Although Sage has traditionally been used for years to treat sweating and menopausal flashes, in June 2011, the first published clinical trial demonstrated that the mean number of intensity-related hot flushes significantly decreased by 50% within 4 weeks and 64% in 8 weeks.
 The mean number of mild, moderate, severe and very severe decreased over 8 weeks by 46%, 62%, 79% and 100% respectively.
-And lastly the Menopause Rating Scale as evaluated by the treating physician decreased by 43%, 43%, 47% and 20% respectively.
+Lastly, the Menopause Rating Scale as evaluated by the treating physician decreased by 43%, 43%, 47% and 20% respectively.

-Studies have previously been done using Sage and Alfalfa, in 30 women the hot flushes completely disappeared and the other 10 in the study showed a decrease in symptoms thus leading the researchers to conclude that the combination was an effective treatment, without side effects for hot flushes.
+Studies have previously been done using Sage and Alfalfa, in 30 out of 40 women in the study, the hot flushes completely disappeared and in the other 10 there was a decrease in symptoms, thus leading the researchers to conclude that the combination was an effective treatment, without side effects, for hot flushes.

-Green Tea Extract - This has been included in my evaluation as the EGCG in Green Tea has been shown to improve a menopause induced overactive bladder.
-Post menopausal women may experience an overactive bladder or stress incontinence.
-Research in a rat model demonstrated that Green Tea extract could reverse bladder dysfunction in a dose dependent fashion.
+This has been included in this evaluation as the EGCG in Green Tea has been shown to improve a menopause-induced overactive bladder.
+Post-menopausal women may experience an overactive bladder or stress incontinence.
+Research demonstrated that Green Tea extract could reverse bladder dysfunction in a dose-dependent fashion.

-After menopause women’s LDL (bad cholesterol) level tends to rise, this is the main source of cholesterol build up and potential blockage in the arteries.
+After menopause a woman’s LDL (bad cholesterol) level tends to rise, this is the main source of cholesterol build up and potential blockage in the arteries.
 Although high cholesterol itself does not cause symptoms, it is important to lower it to reduce the chance of heart attack or heart disease.
-Double blind, randomised placebo controlled studies in postmenopausal women suggest that EGCG has beneficial lowering effects on LDL cholesterol .
+Double blind, randomised, placebo-controlled studies in postmenopausal women suggest that EGCG has beneficial lowering effects on LDL cholesterol .

 Alfalfa contains phytoestrogens and is rich in magnesium, calcium, vitamins A, B6, B12 and D and has traditionally been used for helping women with menopause symptoms for centuries.
 It has been shown to be effective at reducing hot flushes and night sweats when taken with sage.

 There are two important things to consider if you decide to take a supplement containing Alfalfa or introduce it into your diet.
-Make sure you look for a non-GM source as so much alfalfa is grown with the Roundup resistant gene that is causing so much controversy in the USA.
-Also, Alfalfa contains large amounts of Vitamin K so give this careful consideration before introducing into your diet if you use warfarin or other anticoagulant medications.
+Firstly, make sure you look for a non-GM source as so much alfalfa is grown with the Roundup resistant gene that is causing so much controversy in the USA.
+Secondly, Alfalfa contains large amounts of vitamin K, so give this careful consideration before introducing into your diet if you use warfarin or other anticoagulant medications.

-Exercise: Regular physical activity has been shown to decrease hot flushes and reduce night sweats.
+Regular physical activity has also been shown to decrease hot flushes and reduce night sweats.

 1. Are catechol oestrogens obligatory mediators of oestrogen action in the central nervous system?
 I. Characterization of pharmacological probes with different receptor binding affinities and catechol oestrogen formation rates.
 Pfeiffer DG, MacLusky NJ, Barnea E, Naftolin F, Krey LC, Loriaux DL, Merriam GR.